Choosing a university course

 After choosing a subject area, you can look at what courses are available.
 There are many to pick from – use our course chooser to see what’s on offer.

-There are several things to consider before choosing a course to ensure it’s a perfect fit for you.
+There are several things to consider before choosing a course to make sure it’s a perfect fit for you.

 - Entry requirements and grades